-The requirements for rate of progress are to assure that students are progressing at a rate at which they will be able to complete their programs within the maximum time frame.
-The maximum allowable attempted clock hours are noted in the following tables.
+The requirements for CGPA and rate of progress are to assure that students are progressing at a rate at which they will be able to complete their programs within the maximum time frame.
+The required CGPA and ROP and maximum allowable attempted credit hours are noted in the following tables.